makkus/freckles/README.rst

 .. code-block:: console

-   $ curl https://freckles.io | bash -s -- freckles gh:makkus/dotfiles
+   $ curl https://freckles.io | bash -s -- freckles -f gh:makkus/dotfiles dotfiles

 This is what I use to setup a new machine, after a) I buy a new Thinkpad or b) I did something silly that requires a re-install.
 Or, more often c) want to use all or parts of my dotfiles on a VM or container, to have a decent editor and shell while working in them.
 Either way, what this does is: